 Instead of judging the person with the addiction, our Florida addiction therapists emphasize with the situation from the client's point of view.
 Empathy does not mean that the therapist constantly agrees with the person, but that they understand and that the individual's behavior makes sense to them.

-Helping Clients Come to their Own Conclusion
+Clients Come to their Own Conclusions

 Motivational Interviewing recognizes that people with addictions are usually indecisive, and uncertain about whether they want to change.
 Their addiction has already had consequences for them, which likely have brought them into addiction treatment.
 Moreover, their addictions have developed as a way of coping with life.